 You may wish to wash or sanitise your hands before leaving.

 After the treatment

 Some people find that they feel more relaxed, even to the point of being quite sleepy, after their first acupuncture treatment.
 You will be fine to drive, but you may wish to have a snack and drink in the car for after your appointment.
-We are unable to offer any refreshments other than bottled water.

 Data, privacy and marketing consent

 I’m now obliged by law to retain your contact information and, if requested to do so, share it with NHS Test and Trace.
 Read here for specific information on obligations during the pandemic.

 From 1 October the charge for each session in-person or online is £50.
 At the moment I encourage payment by bank transfer.
 I’m sorry I can’t accept cash or cheques.

 If you find you can’t make an appointment, please contact me as soon as possible.
 I understand that life – and illness – get in the way and am happy to book another appointment that’s convenient for you.